mattermost/mattermost-plugin-jira/README.md

   - `/jira assign <issue-key> <assignee>` - Assign a Jira issue specified by `issue-key`. `assignee` must be a member of the Jira project.
   - `/jira transition <issue-key> <state>` - Transition a Jira issue specified by `issue-key`. `state` must be a valid Jira state such as "Done".
   - `/jira settings preview [on/off]` - Set whether previews of Jira issues are shown.
-  - `/jira settings notifications [on/off]` - Set whether Direct Message notifications are sent for assignments and comments in assigned issues.
+  - (May not be released) `/jira settings notifications [on/off]` - Set whether Direct Message notifications are sent for assignments and comments in assigned issues.
   - `/jira view <issue-key>` - View a Jira issue specified by `issue-key`.

 ## 3. Installation